Attract More Finches to Your Feeders Year-Round

 Experiment with different feeder styles to see which ones attract the most birds.

-House finches and goldfinches have a particular fondness for Nyjer seed (also known as thistle seed).
+You've probably heard that House Finches and Goldfinches love Nyjer seed (also known as thistle seed).

 Water is essential for birds, even during the winter months.
 Install a heated birdbath or use a birdbath heater to prevent the water from freezing.